 Although the bulk of training for tech careers is obtained from undergraduate degrees, graduate degrees, and internships, certain essential skill sets may be reinforced via training programs.
 The most obvious example of this is computer coding.

-R: Simple referred to as “R”, this programing language is more specialized than python and is used primarily for statistical analysis.
+- R: Simply referred to as “R”, this programming language is more specialized than Python and is used primarily for statistical analysis.
 Large, complicated regression models can be created using R.

 Special Scholarships

-Intel/AFCEA Diversity Scholarship: This needs based scholarship caters to female, African American, Hispanic, Native Americans, and active/former military members who earned above a 3.0 GPA in high school.
-Financial assistance is in the amount of $2,500 for undergraduate and $3,000 for graduate students.
+This needs-based scholarship caters to female, African American, Hispanic, Native American, and active/former military members who earned above a 3.0 GPA in high school.
+Financial assistance is $2,500 for undergraduates and $3,000 for graduate students.

 Numbers-based Career Paths